We Can't Be Friends (Wait for Your Love): Background and release

 The tracklist for Eternal Sunshine was not revealed entirely at once; instead partially on different days until the full tracklist was unveiled.
 Grande announced three track titles on February 7, 2024; "We Can't Be Friends (Wait for Your Love)" was revealed as the tenth track of the album.
 Also in February, the singer announced that there would be no more pre-release singles from Eternal Sunshine, as she wanted her fans to "experience it in full this time".
 However, she confirmed "more singles" would be issued after the album was released.

 On March 1, Grande confirmed "We Can't Be Friends (Wait for Your Love)" was the second single from the album and posted a teaser for its music video on social media.
 In the clip, Grande sits in a waiting room and fills out a consent form reading, "You have given extensive thought behind your decision and give 'Brighter Days Inc.' the exclusive permission to remove this person completely from your memory."
 The singer puts a check mark next to "Yes" and then signs her name as "Peaches" with a heart on the contract line.

 Republic Records released Eternal Sunshine on March 8, 2024; "We Can't Be Friends (Wait for Your Love)" is the tenth track on the album.
 The song was released as the second single in tandem with the album's release, following "Yes, And?".
 Three alternative versions of "We Can't Be Friends (Wait for Your Love)" were released on March 13, exclusively for download: a cappella, instrumental, and strings.
 In May, June, and July, the standard and alternative versions of the song were issued via CD, cassette, and 7-inch vinyl.
 An instrumental strings version of the track, grouped with the pre-released standard and alternative versions, was released in July, as part of a digital bundle via download and EP on streaming services.
 On September 8, 2024, to celebrate the six-month anniversary of the release of Eternal Sunshine, Grande surprise-released a live acoustic version of the song, recorded at Jungle City Studios.
+On December 2, 2025, the single was released as a Target exclusive 4-inch vinyl.

 Composition

-"We Can't Be Friends (Wait for Your Love)" is a synth-pop, Europop, and power pop song with an electropop beat.
+"We Can't Be Friends (Wait for Your Love)" is a synth-pop, Europop, power pop, and synthwave ballad with an electropop beat.
 Its lyrics outwardly detail the demise of a relationship with the hope that an ex-lover will return and fall in love again.
 It has been speculated by fans and the media that the song describes Grande's symbiotic relationship with the press and its unsubstantiated reporting on her personal life; the lyrics have been interpreted to describe her choice to not engage with a cyclical nature of acclaim and criticism directed towards her.